 Labels do all the work folders do and give you an extra bonus: you can add more than one label to a conversation.
 Once you’ve created a label, you can view all the messages with that label by clicking the label name along the left side of your myCIT account.
 To assign a label, drag the label you require to the email and drop.

 MTU recommends that you sign out once you have finished using your email account.
 The Sign Out button can be found on the top right-hand corner of your myCIT account screen.
-Once this is done, you will automatically be taken to the screen displayed below.
-Please pay particular attention to this screen, as this does not mean you are fully signed out of your account.
-To fully sign out, you will need to close all your browser's windows.

 If you are logged onto a computer within MTU you will need to completely close all browser windows and it is imperative that you log off the computer when you are finished to protect your account.